 On April 10 1741, at the Battle of Mollwitz, Winterfeldt commanded a grenadier battalion with great distinction.
 On May 17, Winterfeldt won further glory in the celebrated minor combat of Rothschloss, where the Prussian hussars defeated the Austrians.
-One month from this day, Winterfeldt was made a colonel, as also was Zieten, the cavalry leader who had actually commanded at Rothschloss.
+On March 5 1742, Winterfeldt was made a colonel, as also was Zieten, the cavalry leader who had actually commanded at Rothschloss.
 After this Frederick chiefly employed Winterfeldt as a confidential staff officer to represent his views to the generals, a position in which he needed extraordinary tact and knowledge of men and affairs and, as a matter of course, made many enemies.

 In the short peace before the outbreak of the Second Silesian War (the second part of the War of the Austrian Succession), Winterfeldt was constantly in attendance upon the king.

 In 1744, when the Second Silesian War broke out, Frederick II employed Winterfeldt in the same capacity as before.
 Winterfeldt was instrumental in winning a series of successful minor engagements.